RaulColino/Python3ProgrammingSpecialization/README.md

 **A Sentiment Classifier.
 This program performs a sentiment analysis with Twitter data in this particular case.**

 The program reads through some collected raw Twitter tweets.
 Then makes a CSV file to produce a graph of your results and visualize the data.
-The CSV file shows the Number of Retweets, Number of Replies, Positive Score, Negative Score and Net Score of each twit.
+The CSV file shows the Number of Retweets, Number of Replies, Positive Score, Negative Score and Net Score of each tweet.